Exhibit Dates: February 1–February 28, 2026

 About the Exhibit

-This art exhibit, located on the first floor of the library, features nearly 40 portraits of children living with life-altering diseases, painted by artists from all over the world.
-The portraits are on loan from Beyond the Diagnosis, a nonprofit organization which unites art and science to raise awareness for children living with life-altering diseases.
-We are honored to be able to share this selection of pieces during February, which is Rare Disease Month.
-This exhibit and the corresponding event series is co-sponsored by the Undiagnosed Diseases Network
+This art exhibit, located on the first floor of the library, featured nearly 30 portraits of children living with life-altering diseases, painted by artists from all over the world.
+The portraits were on loan from Beyond the Diagnosis, a nonprofit organization which unites art and science to raise awareness for children living with life-altering diseases.
+We are honored to be able to host a selection of pieces each year in February, which is Rare Disease Month.
+This exhibit and the corresponding event series was co-sponsored in 2026 by the Undiagnosed Diseases Network.

 Celebrate With Us

-Please join us for a series of special events to celebrate this exhibit and the important work being done on this vital topic.
+The following events were held at Countway to celebrate this exhibit and the important work being done on the topic of rare diseases.

 The Undiagnosed Diseases Network and Countway Library invite you to join us for the grand opening of the exhibit and the unveiling of the newest portrait in the Beyond the Diagnosis collection!